 Personal safety

-It is important to feel confident when you walking around in Leeds or your local area.
+It is important to feel confident when you are walking around in Leeds or your local area.
 These tips can help you stay safe:

 • Where possible, avoid walking around at night on your own.